Driver Finds Boa Constrictor Under Hood Of Car

-STOUGHTON (CBS) – A driver in Stoughton got quite the surprise when they popped the hood of their car Saturday morning and saw a boa constrictor staring right back at them.
+STOUGHTON (CBS) – Joe Reed got quite the surprise when he popped the hood of his truck Saturday morning and saw a boa constrictor staring right back at him.

+“It was definitely an experience, that’s for sure.
+It definitely startled me,” he said.

+He made the startling discovery when he went to check his truck’s fluids.
+There it was: a massive snake coiled up on top of his engine.

 Stoughton Police shared photos of the snake and the lighthearted tale of how they safely removed it from the car.